 The best thing about this vacation was that it was all-inclusive, meaning everything was paid for.
 The resort restaurants and bars were open all day (and in some cases, all night), and we could go in and get unlimited meals and drinks for the entire week without paying a thing.

-Free fruity drinks for all!
+At the resort, we enjoyed the free fruity drinks for all!

 Wine on tap?!
 I had never heard of such a thing.